The DVD Releases

 CONTROL Aptitude Test

 Wow, what an outstanding batch of extras!
 Yes, it is extremely unfortunately that Don passed away before this production began.
 However, the producers took great care to ensure that Don's career and work were extremely well-represented and I think they did a fabulous job.
-The DVD was executive produced by Paul Brownstein and produced by Sue Kesler and they deserve an amazing amount of credit for putting together a fabulous DVD set, as does Time-Life.
+The DVD was executive produced by Paul Brownstein and produced by the late Sue Kesler and they deserve an amazing amount of credit for putting together a fabulous DVD set, as does Time-Life.
+I will admit to a conflict of interest, as I also worked on the DVD release, but I believe the awards it won speaks to its quality.
+Paul, Sue, Jeff at Time Life, and myself worked very hard to ensure that the extras most wanted by fans were included.

 Copyright 1995-2009 Carl Birkmeyer